PelionIoT/mbed-cloud-sdk-javascript/README.md

 });
 ```

-### Usage in Browser (RequireJS / AMD modules, Vanilla JS / SPAs)
+### Usage in browser (RequireJS/AMD modules, Vanilla JS/SPAs)

-The bundled files in [bundles](./bundles/) are standalone modules following the [UMD](https://github.com/umdjs/umd) specification so should be usable without any further installation or modification.
+The files in the bundles folder are standalone modules following the [UMD](https://github.com/umdjs/umd) specification, so should be usable without any further installation or modification.

-Include the JavaScript bundle you need on your page from the [bundles](./bundles/) directory, e.g.:
+Include the JavaScript bundle you need on your page from the bundles folder.
+For example:

 ```html
 <script src="<mbed-cloud-sdk>/bundles/devices.min.js"></script>